Daraan/BinStructExtractor/README.md

-# BinaryFileStructExtractor
+# BinaryFileStructExtractor v.0.1
  Simple tool to parse and extract data from binary files given their structure.
  Nesting of different structures and unknown structure sizes are supported.

 Uses collections.OrderedDict, struct.calcsize, struct.unpack

-# Generate a parsing bin_struct object:
+# Step 1.
+Generate a parsing bin_struct object:

 bin_struct is a an OrderedDict constructed either by a single string argument that gets passed to struct.unpack